Study Opportunities at Queen's

 As part of the Queen's Q-Step Centre activities, we offer additional resources for students to support the development of their quantitative skills:

-Drop-in workshops - students benefit from optional drop-in workshops, which offer a relaxed and supportive environment for questions and queries, on top of the timetabled lectures and tutorials.
+Students benefit from optional drop-in workshops, which offer a relaxed and supportive environment for questions and queries, on top of the timetabled lectures and tutorials.

-Masterclasses/workshops - we run regular short workshops and "masterclasses", which aim to increase familiarity and confidence with data analysis.
+We run regular short workshops and "masterclasses", which aim to increase familiarity and confidence with data analysis.
 For example, past workshops have included introduction to R software, factor analysis and data visualisation.

-Helpdesk email - as well as additional workshops during the semester, our final year dissertation students can also access a Q-Step email helpdesk, for advice and guidance on their quantitative research projects.
+As well as additional workshops during the semester, our final year dissertation students can also access a Q-Step email helpdesk, for advice and guidance on their quantitative research projects.

-Peer to peer - we also run peer to peer support, drawing on the skills and experiences of more experienced undergraduate students.
+We also run peer to peer support, drawing on the skills and experiences of more experienced undergraduate students.